eisenzopf/qsip_specification/qsip_v1.0.md

 |----------------|-----------|
 | typing_indicator | This document |

 ### 14.4.
-QSIP Action Type Registries
+QSRP Action Type Registries

 Separate registries for action fields within specific message types (e.g., SESSION, MESSAGE_ACTION, GROUP, POLL, QUEUE, CALENDAR, SCHEDULE, MODERATION, USER_PROFILE) are established.
 Initial values are those defined in the payload descriptions in Section 5.

 ## 15. Backwards-Compatibility and Interoperability

-While QSIP is a new protocol, considerations for interworking with existing RTC ecosystems are important.
+While QSRP is a new protocol, considerations for interworking with existing RTC ecosystems are important.

 ### 15.1.
-QSIP-to-SIP Gateway
+QSRP-to-SIP Gateway

-A gateway can be implemented to translate between QSIP and SIP [RFC3261] domains.
+A gateway can be implemented to translate between QSRP and SIP [RFC3261] domains.
 Signaling: INVITE/ACCEPT/REJECT/END can be mapped to SIP equivalents. session_id maps to Call-ID. from.user_id maps to SIP From URI.
 Media: Media would need to be transcoded or relayed if codecs/transports differ (e.g., QUIC Datagrams to SRTP over UDP).
-SDP from QSIP messages would be converted to standard SDP for SIP.
+SDP from QSRP messages would be converted to standard SDP for SIP.
-Presence: QSIP PRESENCE could be mapped to SIP PUBLISH/SUBSCRIBE/NOTIFY for presence (SIMPLE).
+Presence: QSRP PRESENCE could be mapped to SIP PUBLISH/SUBSCRIBE/NOTIFY for presence (SIMPLE).
-Challenges: Feature parity, especially for rich messaging and advanced QSIP types, will be difficult.
+Challenges: Feature parity, especially for rich messaging and advanced QSRP types, will be difficult.

 ### 15.2.
-QSIP-to-XMPP Gateway
+QSRP-to-XMPP Gateway

-A gateway can map QSIP messaging and presence to XMPP [RFC6120], [RFC6121].
+A gateway can map QSRP messaging and presence to XMPP [RFC6120], [RFC6121].
-Messaging: QSIP MESSAGE can be mapped to XMPP <message> stanzas.
+Messaging: QSRP MESSAGE can be mapped to XMPP <message> stanzas.
 Rich content and file URLs would need careful translation.
-Presence: QSIP PRESENCE maps to XMPP <presence> stanzas.
+Presence: QSRP PRESENCE maps to XMPP <presence> stanzas.
-Groups: QSIP GROUP actions map to XMPP Multi-User Chat (MUC) [XEP-0045] operations.
+Groups: QSRP GROUP actions map to XMPP Multi-User Chat (MUC) [XEP-0045] operations.
-Calls: QSIP call signaling would need to be mapped to Jingle [XEP-0166] if audio/video interop is desired.
+Calls: QSRP call signaling would need to be mapped to Jingle [XEP-0166] if audio/video interop is desired.

 ### 15.3.
 RTP Fallback Considerations

-If a QSIP endpoint needs to interoperate with a legacy system that only supports RTP over UDP (not QUIC Datagrams), a media gateway (co-located with the QSIP/SIP or QSIP/XMPP gateway) would be required to transcode the media transport.
-The QSIP client itself would communicate using QSIP/QUIC to the gateway.
+If a QSRP endpoint needs to interoperate with a legacy system that only supports RTP over UDP (not QUIC Datagrams), a media gateway (co-located with the QSRP/SIP or QSRP/XMPP gateway) would be required to transcode the media transport.
+The QSRP client itself would communicate using QSRP/QUIC to the gateway.

 ## 16. Multi-Device Synchronization

-QSIP supports multi-device usage where a user can be simultaneously connected from multiple devices with the same user_id but different device_ids.
+QSRP supports multi-device usage where a user can be simultaneously connected from multiple devices with the same user_id but different device_ids.
 This section describes how state and messages are synchronized across devices.

 ### 16.1.
 Device Management